aiijaj/LocalAIAgentWithRAG/README.md

-🍕 Pizza Restaurant Review Q&A Chatbot
+# 🍕 Pizza Restaurant Review Q\&A Chatbot

 This is an AI-powered chatbot that answers user questions about a pizza restaurant using real customer reviews.
 It combines vector search and LLMs to give relevant, context-aware responses.

 ## 🧠 Features